MrOlm/inStrain/docs/example_output.rst

 filtered_pairs
   The number of pairs of reads that pass all cutoffs

-unfiltered_priority_reads
-  The number of reads that pass the pairing filter because they were part of the ``priority_reads`` input file (will only be non-0 if a priority reads input file is provided).

-filtered_priority_reads
-  The number of priority reads that pass the rest of the filters (will only be non-0 if a priority reads input file is provided).

-pass_min_mapq
-  The number of pairs of reads mapping to this scaffold that pass the minimum mapQ score cutoff

-mean_insert_distance
-  Among all pairs of reads mapping to this scaffold, the mean insert distance.
-Note that the insert size is measured from the start of the first read to the end of the second read (2 perfectly overlapping 50bp reads will have an insert size of 50bp)

 median_insert
   Among all pairs of reads mapping to this scaffold, the median insert distance.

+mean_PID
+  Among all pairs of reads mapping to this scaffold, the average percentage ID of both reads in the pair to the reference .fasta file

+pass_min_insert
+  The number of pairs of reads mapping to this scaffold that pass the minimum insert size cutoff

+unfiltered_reads
+  The raw number of reads that map to this scaffold

 unfiltered_pairs
   The raw number of pairs of reads that map to this scaffold.
 Only paired reads are used by inStrain